KLFitter/KLFitter/doc/WhatIsKLF.md

 `BoostedLikelihoodTopLeptonJets` for the reconstruction of lepton+jets ttbar events with a high momentum of the hadronically decaying top quark, in which the decay products of the hadronically decaying W boson are merged to form only one jet instead of two.
-This likelihood has the potential to outperfrom `LikelihoodTopLeptonJets` for transverse momenta of the hadronically decaying W boson of about 400 GeV.
+This likelihood has the potential to outperform `LikelihoodTopLeptonJets` for transverse momenta of the hadronically decaying W boson of about 400 GeV.
 In comparison to `LikelihoodTopLeptonJets`, this likelihood only considers three instead of four jets and does not consider any